postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 * **Email invite** - Select **Join Team** in the email invite.
 Create a new Postman account or sign in to an existing one.
 After signing in, you'll be redirected to your new team.
 * **Invite link** - Open the link and select **Accept Invite**.
 Create a new Postman account or sign in to an existing one.
 After signing in, you'll be redirected to your new team.
 * **Team discovery** - When first joining Postman, you can [find teams to join within your organization](/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery/#finding-teams-within-your-organization).
+* **SSO automatic provisioning** - If a team in your organization has [automatic provisioning](/docs/administration/sso/admin-sso/#automatically-adding-new-users) enabled in their SSO configuration, you can join the team by [signing in to Postman with SSO](/docs/administration/sso/user-sso/).
+* **SCIM provisioning** - If your organization has enabled [SCIM provisioning](/docs/administration/scim-provisioning/scim-provisioning-overview/), you may be added to your organization's Postman team and receive an email invite.
+Select **Join Team** in the email and [sign in to Postman with SSO](/docs/administration/sso/user-sso/).
+* **Domain capture** - If your organization has configured [domain capture](/docs/administration/managing-your-team/configuring-domain-capture/) and you use or create an account associated with a verified domain, Postman will [notify](/docs/administration/managing-your-team/configuring-domain-capture/#user-experience) you when you next sign in that your account is managed by your organization.

 If you're an individual Postman user and join a Postman team, your personal workspaces and the data within them are transferred to the team.
 When you leave a team, your personal workspaces and the data within them will remain with the team and no longer be accessible to you.